albion2000/tools-jpeg2pdf/README.md

 mode for renaming effectively files:
   * naming_conventions_do_rename_files.py

-you can also use naming_conventions_files on the command line to do everythong with more options syntax for simulation, with no effect on the name of the files or directories, for validation purposes: naming_conventions_files.py naming_conventions_files.py -t
+you can also use naming_conventions_files on the command line to do everything with more options syntax for simulation, with no effect on the name of the files or directories, for validation purposes: naming_conventions_files.py naming_conventions_files.py -t